TosbackCgusBridge-Bot/CGUs-versions/Fedex/Privacy Policy.md

 **What rights can you exercise in relation to your Personal Data?**

 Based on the law applicable to the use of your Personal Data, you may have rights that you can exercise in relation to your Personal Data.
-Note that in some cases we are not required to – fully – comply with your request, as such rights may be conditional or because we have to balance your rights against our rights and obligations to process your Personal Data and to protect the rights and freedoms of others.
-A number of the rights you have in relation to your Personal Data, as applicable in the European Economic Area, are explained below:
+Note that in some cases we are not required to completely comply with your request, as such rights may be conditional or because we have to balance your rights against our rights and obligations to process your Personal Data and to protect the rights and freedoms of others.
+A number of the rights you have in relation to your Personal Data, as applicable in the European Economic Area, the State of California, or other US or international geographic jurisdictions, are explained below:

 _Right of access_

-You are entitled to a copy of the Personal Data we hold about you and to learn details about how we use it.
+You may be entitled to a copy of the Personal Data we hold about you and to learn details about how we use it.
 Your Personal Data will usually be provided to you digitally.
 We may require you to prove your identity before providing the requested information.

 _Right to rectification_

 We take reasonable steps to ensure that the information we hold about you is accurate and complete.
-However, if you believe this is not the case, you have the right to request that any incomplete or inaccurate Personal Data that we process about you is amended.
+However, if you believe this is not the case, you may have the right to request that any incomplete or inaccurate Personal Data that we process about you is amended.

 _Right to erasure_

-You have the right to ask us to erase your Personal Data, for example where the Personal Data we collected is no longer necessary for the original purpose, where Personal Data has become obsolete or where you withdraw your consent.
+You may have the right to ask us to erase your Personal Data, for example where the Personal Data we collected is no longer necessary for the original purpose, where Personal Data has become obsolete or where you withdraw your consent (if we are processing your Personal Data based on consent).
 However, this will need to be balanced against other factors.
 For example, we may not be able comply with your request due to certain legal or regulatory obligations.

 _Right to restriction of processing_

-You are entitled to ask us to (temporarily) stop using your Personal Data, for example where you think that the Personal Data we hold about you may be inaccurate or where you think that we no longer need to use your Personal Data.
+You may be entitled to ask us to (temporarily) stop using your Personal Data, for example where you think that the Personal Data we hold about you may be inaccurate or where you think that we no longer need to use your Personal Data.

 _Right to data portability_